miguelcoria94/JustStocks/README.md

 <h1 align="center">
   Database Schema

+![db pic](https://github.com/miguelcoria94/picsforjs/blob/main/Untitled.png)
+  </h1>

-  <p>The database is pretty simple.
+  <p align="center">The database is pretty simple.
 There's a users table to store user details and stock table to store a stocks symbol.
 The wathclist is used to match a user id to a stock id to build a users personal watchlist</p>

-![db pic](https://github.com/miguelcoria94/picsforjs/blob/main/Untitled.png)
-  </h1>

 <h1 align="center">
   Watchlist